Demo Day Fall 2025

 An embedded system is the product of a marriage between hardware and software.
 Embedded

-grown to be ubiquitous in the modern world - from simple temperature controlled kettles
+systems have grown to be ubiquitous in the modern world - from simple temperature

-smart watches with a plethora of functions squeezed into one small package to complex
+to intricate smart watches with a plethora of functions squeezed into one small package

-exploration.
-This course introduces the theory and practice of developing embedded
+rovers for space exploration.
+This course introduces the theory and practice of

-exploration of modern microcontroller architectures and culminates in a final project
+systems through exploration of modern microcontroller architectures and culminates in a

-have the opportunity to synthesize and apply their knowledge in a project of their own
+where students have the opportunity to synthesize and apply their knowledge in a project

-programming experience (Preferably C); Some exposure to circuit/electronics;
+Prereqs: Previous programming experience (Preferably C); Some exposure to

 Syllabus